We may earn income from links in this post. Please read this Disclosure for details.

 There’s often a piece of corn on the cob, squash blossoms and tiny leaves of chepil (a local herb) in the bowl.
 Sometimes chochoyotes (small dumplings made of corn masa) are added for a special treat.

-It’s usually served with a piece of tasajo (beef) and a tostada or tlayuda.
+This traditional food of Oaxaca is usually served with a piece of tasajo (beef) and a tostada or tlayuda.

 You can find sopa de guías at many Oaxacan restaurants and fondas.
 On weekends, chef Celia Florian makes a delicious version served at her restaurant Las Quince Letras in Oaxaca City.